Bolt review

 Why Bolt apps stand up fast but carry risk

 Bolt.new gets you to a clickable product in record time.
 But that very speed defers decisions that get expensive later.
-This is what we keep seeing in Bolt repos:
+This is what I keep seeing in Bolt repos:

 • missing or weak auth: login without a clean roles and permissions model